Glossary

 Learn more

-Zero-Shot Learning (ZSL) represents a fascinating area within Machine Learning (ML) where a model is trained to recognize and classify data categories it has never explicitly seen during the training phase.
-Unlike traditional supervised learning approaches that require labeled examples for every possible category, ZSL aims to generalize knowledge from seen classes to unseen classes using shared auxiliary information.
-This capability is particularly valuable in real-world scenarios where acquiring labeled data for every conceivable category is impractical or impossible.
+Zero-Shot Learning (ZSL) is a fascinating area within Machine Learning (ML) where a model is trained to recognize objects or concepts it has never explicitly seen during training.
+Unlike traditional supervised learning methods that require numerous labeled examples for every possible category, ZSL enables models to make predictions about unseen classes by leveraging auxiliary information that describes these new classes.
+This capability is crucial for building more adaptable and scalable Artificial Intelligence (AI) systems, especially in domains where obtaining labeled data for every conceivable category is impractical or impossible.

 How Zero-Shot Learning Works